Puzzlefactory/single-spa-cs/README/SETUP.md

 ---

-## Add the Utilites project to the application
+## Step 4: Add the Utilites project to the application

 ### Add the utilties to the index.ejs file import map